Milling wood

 Check your router bits for sharpness and cleanliness.
 If they are worn, this will result in unclean cuts or even damage to the wood and machine.
 Insert the router bit into the collet up to the marking.

-Settings on the milling machine
+Settings on the router table

 Safety precautions